Facts about Deepavali in Singapore

 Bonus: You can still celebrate and partake in Indian culture after Deepavali

-There is the annual Kalaa Utsavam Indian Festival of Arts put on by the Esplanade which is a 10-day celebration of both contemporary and traditional Indian arts.
-This year’s edition is also poised to feature events lasting all the way till 20 December 2020.
+There is the annual Kalaa Utsavam Indian Festival of Arts put on by the Esplanade which celebration of both contemporary and traditional Indian arts.
+This year’s edition is also poised to feature events lasting from 18th-27th November.

 Things to know about celebrating Deepavali in Singapore